Kelli Valade

-Early life
+Early life and education

-Valade was adopted at birth, raised in an Italian family and spent her Sundays cooking meatballs and sauce with her grandmother.
-She grew up playing softball and basketball in New York state and had her first job as a hostess at TJ's Big Boy when she was 16 years old.
+Valade was born on October 11, 1969, in Syracuse, New York.
+She was adopted at birth, raised in an Italian family, and spent her Sundays cooking meatballs and sauce with her grandmother She grew up playing softball and basketball in New York state and had her first job as a hostess at TJ's Big Boy when she was 16 years old.
 From there, her love for the restaurant industry was born.

-Education

-Valade received her Bachelor of Science in sociology from Binghamton University where she ran an Italian restaurant while studying.
+Valade received her Bachelor of Science in sociology from Binghamton University, where she ran an Italian restaurant while studying.
 She received her MBA from Syracuse University.

 Early career

 Valade started her career in restaurants and hospitality in 1993 when she worked as an intern at American Services Management Resources, now known as TDn2K.
-From there, she moved to Carlson Restaurants Worldwide where she was a manager of training and recruiting for Friday's Front Row Italiano, part of T.G.I.
-Fridays.
+From there, she moved to Carlson Restaurants Worldwide where she was a manager of training and recruiting for Friday's Front Row Italiano, part of TGI Fridays.
 In 1996, she joined Brinker International as the director of On the Border Mexican Grill & Cantina.